PinkDiamond1/scholar-documentation/eos/securing-block-producer-machine/README.md

-# Securing your Block Producer Machine
+# Securing Block Producer Machine

 This document aims to provide the technical knowledge and numerous ways you can secure your Block Producer machine.